 Cloudflare Bandwidth Alliance represents a group of cloud and network providers that are willing to help us as their customers to reduce our data transfer charges.
-It’s interesting to mention that the cloud provider giants Azure, GCP and DigitalOcean have already joined the Alliance, but as you might guessed AWS is not part of it yet.
-Take it as a grain of salt, but as the most expensive object storage (AWS S3) and egress data fees out there, I don’t think AWS has any interests or plans to join the the rest of it’s cloud competitors.
+It’s interesting to mention that the cloud provider giants Azure, GCP and DigitalOcean have already joined the Alliance, but as you might guess AWS is not part of it yet.
+Take it as a grain of salt, but as the most expensive object storage (AWS S3) and egress data fees out there, I don’t think AWS has any interests or plans to join the rest of its cloud competitors.
 Here I’m going to show you how easily you could set it up in Azure.

 - Azure subscription

 Storage account service choose the storage account you want to lower the data transfer costs.

 Firewalls and virtual networks -> Network Routing option, choose Internet routing under Routing preference and Publish route-specific endpoints.
 Take a look at the screenshot below.

 Step 6.
 Now, you could find the updated Azure storage endpoints under

 Settings -> Endpoints.

 Step 7.
 Copy and paste the desired storage service in your Cloudflare dashboard.
 For instance, the Blob service Internet Routing URL should look something like the following: